City, DNR come to agreement on airport environmental study

 In the past there have been safety concerns about the deer and other wildlife.
 To help get a resolution to the problem the officials talked about removing a pond at the location to deter the wildlife.

-However, that idea hit a bump when officials with the Iowa Department of Natural Resources (DNR) required an environmental study to be conduct, at a cost of over $100,000.
+However, that idea hit a bump when officials with the Iowa Department of Natural Resources (DNR) required an environmental study to be conducted, at a cost of over $100,000.

-When the matter of the study came up in April council members directed Ward to reach out to the Federal Aviation Administration (FAA) to if it was possible to get and advance on a grant to help cover the cost.
+When the matter of the study came up in April council members directed Ward to reach out to the Federal Aviation Administration (FAA) to see if it was possible to get an advance on a grant to help cover the cost.

 He learned that federal guidelines did not allow for that to occur.
 “I was told by the FAA that they thought the requirements of Iowa DNR were ‘excessive’ and we should contact them,” Ward wrote in a memo to the council.

-That conversation lead to a series of discussions with the DNR, that state botanist, the state biologist and ultimately with a representative of Santec, the company that is to be performing the study.
+That conversation led to a series of discussions with the DNR, the state botanist, the state biologist and ultimately with a representative of Santec, the company that is to be performing the study.

 The conclusion after all those discussions “in a nutshell the study can be scaled back in cost as well as in scope,” Ward told the council.